Product-Based Shopping Experience

 - getChangeRequests - catalog change requests can be searched for according to date or status.

-Note: The above methods can temporarily be tested in the Production environment using predefined test categories.
+Note: The catalog change request methods can only be tested in test categories in the Production or Sandbox environments.
 For details, see the PBSE Production Testing Guide.

-This RESTful API allows sellers to retrieve detailed information on listing violations for active listings that are not complying with product-based listing requirements.
-These product-based listing requirements include the categories/brands that will require association with an eBay catalog product.
+This RESTful API allows sellers to retrieve detailed information on listing violations for active listings.
 The operations are summarized below:

-- getListingViolationsSummary - returns the total number of active listings on a given eBay marketplace that are currently not complying with the product adoption compliance type.
+- getListingViolationsSummary - returns the total number of active listings on a given eBay marketplace that are currently considered non-compliant.

-- getListingViolations - retrieves the specific active listings that are not complying with the product adoption compliance type; these listings will need to be revised with catalog product data.
-The response also includes recommended products in the eBay Catalog when available.
+- getListingViolations - retrieves the specific active listings that are currently considered non-compliant.
+The response may also include recommended products in the eBay Catalog when available.

 Updated APIs and feeds